ebi-gene-expression-group/selectBCM/README.md

 ```
 ![Diagnostic plot.](/data/Ranking_plot.png)

-# Accessory function
-## Detetction of batch-effects in raw merged dataset
+## Additional function: Detetction of batch-effects in raw merged dataset
 This is an accessory function which performs a subset of evaluation tests of `batch_evaluation` function and provides estimates whether the merged dataset obtained after 'merge_experiments' requires batch correction or not.
 Higher value of pvca.batch, silhouette, pcRegression and entropy is a direct indicative of batch-effects in raw merged dataset.

 This function has following arguments-